aerospike-community/aerospike-linqpad-driver/README.md

 18. The Display/Conversion Options expansion panel (see below).
 19. If enabled, the connection properties and features are persisted so that the connection can be used between LINQPad sessions.
 20. If enabled, this connection is considered “production only” and certain operations like “truncate” are not allowed.
 21. If pressed, the connection properties are used to establish a test connection to the cluster.
+    **Note**: If you enabled TLS the provided certificate is validated.
 22. Closes the dialog and makes the connection available to LINQPad.
 23. Closes the dialog and none of the changes are saved/persisted.